LiuYangyangSDU/DriverMP/README.md

 **C.** Protein-Protein Interaction Network

+(i) DriverMP provides two default PPI networks HumanNet and STRINGv10, if you need to use other PPI networks please provide formatted data.

-(i) At present, the node naming method of PPI network is generally in NCBI format.
+(ii) At present, the node naming method of PPI network is generally in NCBI format.
 For your convenience, we have built-in conversion of genes' names, and you can directly provide the downloaded PPI network to DriverMP.

-(ii) For the best performance of DriverMP, you should preferably provide PPI networks with weights that are maximum-minimum normalized as follows:
+(iii) For the best performance of DriverMP, you should preferably provide PPI networks with weights that are maximum-minimum normalized as follows:

 $$
 x^{'} = \frac{x - \min x}{\max x - \min x}
 $$

-The data format requirements are as follows:
+The data format requirements are as follow:

-**[Gene NCBI A]** tab **[Gene NCBI ID B]** tab [the weight between Gene A and Gene B]
+**[Gene NCBI A]** tab **[Gene NCBI ID B]** tab [the weight between Gene A and B]

 ...

-**[Gene NCBI C]** tab **[Gene NCBI D]** tab [the weight between Gene C and Gene D]
+**[Gene NCBI C]** tab **[Gene NCBI D]** tab [the weight between Gene C and D]